Alessandro-Mosconi/ing-sw-2022-mercurio-miranda-mosconi/deliveries/Communication Protocol.md

 }
 ```

-Example of a message from client to specify the number of players:
+Example of a message from client to specify the settings:

 ```json
 {